Custom Scripts Overview

 • Run daily: The script will be run every 24 hours based on the previous run time.

-• The Custom Script Library item can additionally be offered via Self Service in the above 3 scenarios
+• The Custom Script Library Item can additionally be offered via Self Service in the above 3 scenarios

 Exit Codes and Outputs

-Remediation and Restart options
+Remediation and Restart Options

 • A remediation script allows the main Audit Script to be leveraged as a true audit script to check for system configuration or application state.
 If this audit script exits with an exit code other than 0, this is considered an audit failure, and the remediation script will then be run.